Not All Edges are Equally Robust: Evaluating the Robustness of Ranking-Based Federated Learning: Vulnerable Edge Manipulation (VEM)

 \subsection{Vulnerable Edges Identification}

 In this section, we provide a theoretical analysis of the range of vulnerable edges.
-Intuitively, if the \textit{reputation} difference $\Delta_j$ between edge $e_j$ and the selection boundary is smaller than the maximum damage the adversary can cause, we call the edge $e_j$ a vulnerable edge.
+Intuitively, if the \textit{reputation} difference $\Delta_j$ between edge $e_j$ and the selection boundary is smaller than the maximum damage the adversary can cause in one round, we call the edge $e_j$ a vulnerable edge.
 Formally, we have the following theorem. \\

 \textbf{Theorem 1.} \textit{Give the aggregated reputation of $U-m$ benign users, i.e., $\overline{W}=[\overline{w}_1, \overline{w}_2, \dots,\overline{w}_n]$, the \textit{reputation} of a vulnerable edge $e_v$ is bounded by}